colorlessenergy/colorlessenergy.github.io/_projects/calorie-tracker.md

 ![calorie tracker edit food block modal]({{ site.baseurl }}/images/calorie-tracker-edit-food-block-modal.png "calorie tracker edit food block modal")

-when I wanted to change a food block it wasn't convenient because I had to go to the food blocks page then look for it.
+When I wanted to change a food block it wasn't convenient because I had to go to the food blocks page then look for it.
 To make it easier to edit a food block I added a modal that opens when clicking on a food block.
-This is made it very simple to edit a food block.

 ### snackbars